This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

-If you are studying the picture, then I’m sure you see the cracks.
-Well, I violated my cardinal rule and left the dough out a little too long while I was taking pictures.
-I decided to keep it this way because, as you will see, it didn’t change the outcome at all!
+If you are studying the pictures, then you may see an occasional crack.
+Sometimes I violate my cardinal rule and leave the dough out a little too long while taking pictures.
+It doesn't change the outcome at all!

-Place the salmon on top of prepared phyllo dough sheets about 2 inches from the left side.
-Season with salt and pepper.
-Top each piece of salmon with about 1 Tablespoon of pesto and 1/4 cup of Mozzarella cheese.
+Place salmon on top of prepared phyllo dough sheets about 2 inches from the left side.
+Season with salt and pepper if desired.
+Top each piece of salmon with about 1 Tablespoon of pesto and ¼ cup of Mozzarella cheese.

-Fold the sides over the salmon and then roll it up jelly roll style.
+Fold the long sides over the salmon and then roll it up jelly style so that the pesto and cheese end up on top.
+If necessary, just fold the excess amount underneath.

-Spray a little more cooking spray on top.
-(See, the cracks that were in my phyllo dough don’t show.)
-Now, repeat, repeat and repeat (and possibly repeat and repeat) for the number of servings phyllo wrapped salmon you need.
+Now, repeat, repeat and repeat (and possibly repeat and repeat) for the number of servings phyllo salmon you needed.